A manifestation of order and beauty in nature is called symmetry.

 The \(b\) quark, due to confinement and its relatively large lifetime, usually hadronises.

-Hence, to study the properties of the \(b\) quark, one has to study the \(b\) hadrons.
+As a result, to study the properties of the \(b\) quark, one has to study the \(b\) hadrons.

-This introduces complications, as partons inside hadrons interact at low energies (\(\sim \Lambda_{\text{QCD}}\)) invalidating the perturbative QCD expansion.
+This introduces challenges in the calculation of observables because partons within hadrons interact at low energies (\(\sim \Lambda_{\text{QCD}}\)), rendering the perturbative QCD expansion invalid.

 OPEs are used to disentangle the short-distance and the long-distance dynamics for a given process.